johnmholmes/Aquarium_Monitor_V2/Youtube Videos/README.md

 https://youtu.be/Myc981ZMg3U

-covers why I needed a controller and made the version 2 of a Raspberry Pi.
+covers why I needed a controller and made the version 2 of a Raspberry Pi 4 4 gig model.

 ----